mdibaiee/mahdi.blog/_posts/2022-09-15-pahlavi-avestan-intro.md

 <span class='pahlavi'>kvPlp</span> (farjânak): wise, learned, noble, a wise man, an honourable man; فرزانه.

 <span class='pahlavi'>nvGtp</span> (patmân): measure, standard, regulation, moderation, plan, design, rule, proportion, estimate, compact, agreement, golden mean, metrical measure; پیمان.

+# Persian Calendar Month Names

+<span class='pahlavi'>tGynpF</span> (spend-armat): name of an Amesha-spenta who has special charge of the Earth and women: sometimes it is the mother Eart, it is also the name of the 12th month of the year and also the fifth day of the month of Zoroastrian Calendar; اسفند، اسپندارمد.

+<span class='pahlavi'>|_Gvn</span> (vohûman): of good mind, the supreme intelligence, the Angel or personification of the good mind, Behman Ameshaspend; بهمن.

 # Additional resources